RedAlertFTC/HelloWorld/README.md

 }
 ```

-Instead of defining a local variable, we could also define the `mainClassName` variable in a `gradle.properties` file,
+Instead of defining a local variable, we could also define the `mainClassName` variable in the `gradle.properties` file,
 located in the project's root folder:

 ```properties